ranbureand/multilingual-experiment/readme.markdown

 ## Directory Structure

-The multilingual Jekyll site looks like this:
+The directory structure of this example project looks like this:

 ```
 .